SharafDataScience/Loan-Approval-Prediction-Using-Deep-Learning/README.md

 - TensorFlow / Keras
 - Pandas, NumPy, Matplotlib, Seaborn
 ## Datasets
- - The datasets used in this project are provided along with the project files on GitHub.
+ - The datasets used in this project are provided along with the project files on GitHub called UniversalBank.csv

 ## Author